A portion of all proceeds for the month of February will be donated to the National Urban League.

 - Product Code: HOPEDOWNLOAD

 This listing is for a DIGITAL DOWNLOAD.
 No physical print will be mailed to you.
-You will recieve an 8x10 PDF that can be printed at home, at your local print shop, or through an online print shop.
-You will be able to access the digital download files from your Etsy account as soon as your payment clears.
+You will receive an 8x10 PDF that can be printed at home, at your local print shop, or through an online print shop.

 Digital downloads are for personal use only.
 Files may not be shared or used for any commercial or resale purposes.